noddos/noddos/README.md

 ### Install noddos
 Install needed apps

     sudo adduser --system --home /var/lib/noddos --shell /bin/false \
-         --disabled-login --disabled-password\
+         --disabled-login --disabled-password \
          --quiet  --group noddos
     sudo mkdir /etc/noddos
-    sudo cp noddos.conf-sample /etc/noddos.conf
+    sudo cp noddos.conf-sample /etc/noddos/noddos.conf
     sudo cp files/noddosconfig.pem /etc/noddos

 Edit /etc/noddos.conf, for one to whitelist the IP addresses of the interfaces of your router

     sudo chown -R root:root /etc/noddos
-    sudo chgrp noddos /etc/noddos/noddosapiclient.key
-    sudo chmod 640 /etc/noddos/noddosapiclient.key

 Directory where DeviceProfiles.json will be downloaded to

     sudo mkdir /var/lib/noddos
     sudo chown noddos:noddos /var/lib/noddos

-    sudo install -o 0 -g 0 -s noddos /usr/sbin
+    sudo install -o 0 -g 0 -s src/noddos /usr/sbin
     sudo install -o 0 -g 0 tools/getnoddosdeviceprofiles /usr/bin
     sudo install -o 0 -g 0 tools/makenoddoscert.sh /usr/bin

-	sudo -u noddos /usr/bin/getnoddosdeviceprofiles
+	sudo -u noddos bash /usr/bin/getnoddosdeviceprofiles

 	cd /etc/noddos
 	/usr/bin/makenoddoscert.sh
+    sudo chgrp noddos /etc/noddos/noddosapiclient.key
+    sudo chmod 640 /etc/noddos/noddosapiclient.key

-Install a cronjob for user noddos to do this frequently (please pick a randon time of day instead of 3:23am), ie
+Install a cronjob for user noddos to do this frequently (please pick a randon time of day instead of 3:23am), ie:

-    23 */3 * * * /usr/bin/getnoddosdeviceprofiles
+    23 */3 * * * bash /usr/bin/getnoddosdeviceprofiles

 If you want maximum privacy, create a new client cert every 6 hours or so.
 That does mean that going forward you may not be able to use some newly developed Noddos portal functions.
 Create a cronjob for root:

     23 */6 * * * cd /etc/noddos; /usr/bin/makenoddoscert.sh

 Noddos needs to be started as root as it will need to get Linux firewall connection state changes.
 It will drop to an unprivileged user/group after that has been set up if a user and group has been defined in /etc/noddos/noddos.conf.
-As there is an issue with errors occassionally occurring when polling a netfilter_conntrack filehandle, it is recommended to not define a user and group so noddos keeps running as root and is able to re-open the netfilter_conntrack connection.
+As there is an issue with errors occassionally occurring when polling a netfilter_conntrack filehandle, it is recommended to not define a user and group so noddos keeps running as root so Noddos is able to re-open the netfilter_conntrack connection.

     sudo noddos

-Noddos leverages dnsmasq logs.
-Look at what is installed on your router to make sure installing dnsmasq doesn't interfere with any other installed DNS or DHCP servers.
-The following changes are required to install dnsmasq and make dnsmasq log the right data to the right place:

-    sudo apt install dnsmasq

-    cat >>/etc/dnsmasq.conf <<EOF
-    log-facility=/var/log/dnsmasq.log
-    log-dhcp
-    EOF

-    cat >/etc/logrotate.d/dnsmasq <<EOF
-    /var/log/dnsmasq.log
-    {
-        rotate 7
-        daily
-        su root syslog
-        size 10M
-        missingok
-        notifempty
-        #nodelaycompress
-        compress
-        postrotate
-        /usr/bin/killall -SIGUSR2 dnsmasq
-        endscript
-    }
-    EOF

 ## Command line options
 The following command line options are supported by the Noddos client:
 * __-n, --no-daemon__: Don't run as daemon and send log messages to STDERR in addition to syslog
 * __-c, --config-file__: Location of configuration default, default /etc/noddos/noddos.conf
 * __-p, --no_prune__: Disable pruning of Hosts, DnsQueries, DHCP transactions and flows
-* __-f, --no_flowtrack__: Disable tracking IP flows
 * __-d, --debug__: Enable extensive logging, save uploaded data to /tmp
 * __-h, --help__: Print command line options